-Cord blood may be used to treat certain blood cancers and immune deficiencies.
-Dr Aloysius Ho, Medical Director of Singapore Cord Blood Bank (SCBB) and Senior Consultant from the Department of Haematology, Singapore General Hospital (SGH), shares five key facts about cord blood.
+Dr Aloysius Ho, Medical Director of Singapore Cord Blood Bank (SCBB) and a Senior Consultant from the Department of Haematology at Singapore General Hospital (SGH), shares five key facts about cord blood.

 Why is cord blood precious?
 What are the options for storing?

 Clinical Associate Professor Aloysius Ho, Medical Director of the